Best paint color for media room (Full Guide)

 Use lights with dimmers

 A vital aspect of setting the mood is light.
 You want to avoid having too much light in the room, as it can cause glare and reflections on the screen.
-But you also don’t want the room to be too dark, as it can be hard to see what you’re watching.
+But you also don’t want the room to be too dark, as seeing what you’re watching can be challenging.

 paint color for media room - dimmers